 But, besides being illogical, a more fundamental problem is that the “flaming letters” response is dishonest.
 If such a spectacular atmospheric display were to occur, we can confidently predict that it would result, not in repentance, but in a concerted effort to develop a naturalistic theory to explain The Flaming Letters Phenomenon!
 You see, the skeptic’s rejection of God is actually not based on objective evidence at all, but on faith – faith in God’s non-existence – and that faith will not be shaken by ‘new evidence.’

 Since the dawn of the Enlightenment in the 17th century, there has been a common assumption that mankind’s continued growth in knowledge would explain-away all of the mysteries of the cosmos and thus eliminate the need for a deity to explain existence.
 For several centuries, that agenda seemed to be on-track as scientific progress increasingly revealed the mechanisms of the universe and the machinery of life.
 Yet, far from ‘explaining’ things, our growing knowledge of these sophisticated mechanisms has made it increasingly improbable that they can be the products of blind chance.
-In recent decades this has led an impressive number of open-minded intellectuals to acknowledge the compelling evidence for a guiding intelligence – a Creator (see www.TeamFishHooks.com/the-multiverse).
+In recent decades this has led an impressive number of open-minded intellectuals to acknowledge the compelling evidence for a guiding intelligence – a Creator (see The Multiverse?).

 But, the sad reality is that many people are close-minded to the evidence for God – be it His Written Word of scripture, His Created Word of nature, or His whispered messages to the human heart.
 For such persons the real issue is not evidence (or lack of it) but the terrifying prospect of being accountable to a Sovereign Being, and that is what drives them to ever more elaborate and vehement forms of denial.